AlphaSheep/wca-open-db/README.md

 The MariaDB data directory (`/var/lib/mysql`) is declared as a volume in the Dockerfile.
 You should mount a volume to this path to persist the data when the container stops or is removed.

-## Notes
+## Automatic Updates

-- The database is updated daily at 01:00 UTC by default.
+- The database is updated daily at 01:00 UTC by default using the WCA public export.
 - You can change the schedule by editing `docker/cronjob`.
 - Logs are available in `/var/log/cron.log` inside the container.

 ## Publishing

 To publish to GHCR or Docker Hub, tag and push as usual, e.g.:

 ```bash
 docker tag wca-open-db:latest <your-repo>/wca-open-db:latest
 docker push <your-repo>/wca-open-db:latest
 ```

 ## License